cavidparker/Natural-Language-Processing/README.md

 - use [quoting = 3] for remove the (" ")

 ## Cleaning the text :
- - When we clean the text,we need a library called
+ - When we clean the text,we need a library called (re)